 The use of either chemical or non-chemical control will depend on the pest types and severity of the infestation.

 How to Prevent Pests from Laying Eggs on Your Houseplant?

 You can prevent the onset of pest infestation altogether by creating a conducive growing environment.

-However, once the pest invades your houseplant, not a single preventive measure will stop the pests from reproducing and laying eggs.
+However, once the pest invades your houseplant, no preventive measure will stop the pests from reproducing and laying eggs.

 Therefore, we have compiled a list of a few proven ways to prevent houseplant pests altogether.